-Canola oil can also help Americans get adequate ALA and vitamin E in their diets, which the 2015 DGAC noted in italics below are shortfall nutrients:
+Canola oil can help Americans get adequate dietary ALA and vitamin E, which the 2015 DGAC noted in italics below are shortfall nutrients:

-• The Adequate Intake (1.6 g/day for men and 1.1 g/day for women) for ALA is not met by an estimated 45 percent of men and 32 percent of women.
-Canola oil contains the most ALA of all cooking oils with 1.3 grams per serving (1 tablespoon).

-Vitamin E remains on the list of shortfall nutrients, with only 6 and 15 percent of women and men 19 years of age or older getting enough of it, respectively.
+- The Adequate Intake (1.6 g/day for men and 1.1 g/day for women) for ALA is not met by an estimated 45 percent of men and 32 percent of women.
+Canola oil contains the most ALA of all cooking oils with 1.3 grams per serving (1 tablespoon). - Vitamin E remains on the list of shortfall nutrients, with only 6 and 15 percent of women and men 19 years of age or older getting enough of it, respectively.
 The Estimated Average Requirement for vitamin E is 12 mg per day for both genders ages 14 and up.
 Canola oil is a good source of vitamin E, providing 2.4 mg per one tablespoon serving.

-Finally, canola oil has the advantage of being suitable for almost every culinary application and cuisine due to its neutral taste, light texture, high heat tolerance (smoke point of 468 °F) and oxidative stability.
-(See smoke point comparison chart.)
-It is also affordable and widely available.
+Finally, canola oil is suitable for almost every culinary application and cuisine due to its neutral taste, light texture, high heat tolerance (smoke point of 468 °F) and oxidative stability.
+It is widely available and affordable.

-In summary, using canola oil as an everyday cooking oil is an easy, effective and budget-friendly way for Americans to reduce their risk of heart disease, manage diabetes and reduce abdominal fat.
-Preliminary evidence also shows that it may help prevent certain types of cancer as well.
+In summary, using canola oil as an everyday cooking oil is an easy, effective and low-cost way for Americans to reduce their risk of heart disease, abdominal fat and metabolic syndrome, and to help control blood glucose in those with type 2 diabetes.
+Preliminary evidence shows that canola oil may help prevent certain types of cancer as well.